Understanding P2P, SFU, and MCU WebRTC Architectures

 • CPU (Central Processing Unit) usage will be significantly higher on the client side because the browser needs to encode the video N-1 times to send it to N-1 other participants.
 Unless you have a really powerful machine, the performance will be easily affected.

 The above disadvantages make the P2P architecture reliable mostly for 1-1 calls and not scalable.
-In practice, you won’t often see a video conferencing provider using P2P architecture if there are more than 3 participants in the conference.
+In practice, while P2P architecture works well for small-scale sessions, WebRTC mcu is preferred when more participants are involved, offering centralised management of streams.

 SFU (Selective Forwarding Unit)